Climate and Average Weather Year Round in Sweetwater Texas, United States

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 4.4 months, from April 8 to August 19, with an average daily incident shortwave energy per square meter above 6.5 kWh.
-The brightest day of the year is June 28, with an average of 7.4 kWh.
+The brightest month of the year in Sweetwater is June, with an average of 7.3 kWh.

 The darker period of the year lasts for 2.9 months, from November 8 to February 4, with an average daily incident shortwave energy per square meter below 4.0 kWh.
-The darkest day of the year is December 23, with an average of 3.1 kWh.
+The darkest month of the year in Sweetwater is December, with an average of 3.2 kWh.

 The topography within 2 miles of Sweetwater contains only modest variations in elevation, with a maximum elevation change of 226 feet and an average elevation above sea level of 2,147 feet.
 Within 10 miles contains only modest variations in elevation (689 feet).
 Within 50 miles contains significant variations in elevation (1,342 feet).